rammses/srxvpngen/README.md

 # srxvpngen
-Creates vpn tunnels in srx devices using netconf
+Creates vpn tunnels in srx devices using netconf.
+Reads constants about tunnel configuration from config.yml creates necessary set commands in a model
+Pushes the model into netconf ingester on device.

 ## Dependency installations for PYez modules